jalaldiab37/Gridsence/README.md

 The LSTM implementation uses a two-layer architecture with dropout regularization to capture long-term temporal dependencies in load sequences.
 Input sequences of 24 hourly observations are used to predict the next time step, with recursive application for multi-step horizons.

-Typical performance on well-structured data:
+Typical performance on well structured data:
 - MAPE: 4-7% depending on forecast horizon and data quality
 - RMSE: Varies with load magnitude; generally proportional to mean load

 ### XGBoost

-XGBoost provides gradient-boosted decision tree ensembles trained on engineered features including:
+XGBoost provides gradient boosted decision tree ensembles trained on engineered features including:

 - Cyclical encodings of hour, day-of-week, and month
 - Lag features (1-hour, 24-hour, 168-hour lookbacks)